Hyeseong0317/Pytorch-_-_-/README.md

 rescale: rescaling factor.
 Defaults to None.
 If None or 0, no rescaling is applied, otherwise we multiply the data by the value provided (before applying any other transformation).

 출처 https://keras.io/api/preprocessing/image/

+---

+### normalize your images! (ex: by 255?) therefore your model will train faster and could improve your accuracy